siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Counting Sequence**

-Counting Sequence allows matching multiple events for the same matching condition.
+Counting sequences allow you to match multiple events for the same matching condition.
-The number of events matched per condition can be limited via condition postfixes as **Counting Patterns** or by using the `*`, `+` and `?` operators.
+The number of events matched per condition can be limited via condition postfixes such as **Counting Patterns**, or by using the
+`*`, `+`, and `?` operators.

-The matching events can also be retrieved using event indexes like in  **Counting Patterns**
+The matching events can also be retrieved using event indexes, similar to how it is done in **Counting Patterns**.

 **Syntax**

-Each matching condition in a sequence can contain a collection of events as mentioned bellow.
+Each matching condition in a sequence can contain a collection of events as shown below.

 ```sql
 from (every)? <event reference>=<input stream>[<filter condition>](+|*|?)?,